Kajabi Pricing - Is It Too Expensive?

 6. Are there platforms with similar features to Kajabi but better pricing?

-Yes, platforms like FreshLearn aim to provide a comprehensive feature set comparable to many aspects of Kajabi but with a more accessible pricing model.
+Yes, platforms like FreshLearn aim to provide a comprehensive feature set comparable to many aspects of Kajabi, but with a more accessible pricing model.
 Many users migrate for this reason, finding they can get essential course creation, email marketing, and sales funnel features at significantly lower costs.
 You can see a direct comparison at FreshLearn Vs Kajabi.